-Prakash Chhabria:
+Prakash Chhabria: Yes.

-- Moderator: Thank you.
+Moderator: Thank you.
 We will take the next question from the line of Ritesh Shah from Investec Capital.

-Please go ahead.
-Please the next question from the line of Ritesh Shah from Investec Capital. - Ritesh Shah:Sir, you indicated a CAPEX guidance of Rs.
+Ritesh Shah: Sir, you indicated a CAPEX guidance of Rs.
 300 crores over 2017, 2018, 2019, would you like to put on a capacity number, so should one assume incrementally say we had a target of say like 30 KT per year corresponding to Rs.
 30 crores.
-Sir, how should one look at it? - Prakash Chhabria:30 KT yes, but also see what happens is when you exclude CPVC in the form of a pipe or you do injection of CPVC for fitting, the equipment is much more expensive and the output of a CPVC is much less than of a UPVC in tonnage.
-So, therefore to give you a number on exact capacity increase at the moment is not going to be fair.
+Sir, how should one look at it?

+Prakash Chhabria: 30 KT yes, but also see what happens is when you exclude CPVC in the form of a pipe or you do injection of CPVC for fitting, the equipment is much more expensive and the output of a capacity increase at the moment is not going to be fair.
 But usually we have been growing at Rs.
 30 crores to Rs.
 50 crores at 30,000 tonnes but this time the emphasize is being more on CPVC therefore, it is a little bit skewed and our focus on Fittings.